-Here are some things you should include:
+Here’s what you should include:

 If you have any yet, you should definitely include any and all work experience you have done to date, including any volunteering e.g. S.H.A.R.E.
-This is less important when you are writing a CV just for a couple of weeks of work experience in TY, but for a job later in life , work experience is probably the most important thing on your CV, it is highly regarded when applying for a summer job too.
+This is not important when you are writing a CV just for a couple of weeks of work experience in TY, but for a job later in life , work experience is probably the most important thing on your CV, it is highly regarded when applying for a summer job too.

 Here you can include any hobbies or interests you have and where you can put sports and clubs you are part of.

 If you have awards for any achievement in academia, sporting or other activities it is always a good way to showcase yourself by including them here.